s-4-m-a-n/365-days-of-ML-challange/daily_logs.md

 - Today I have implemented language of a sentence classifier using character level simple RNN
 - I have also implemented simpleRNN and DeepRNN from scratch using pytorch

+# Day 15

+✅ Daily logs
+- Today I have implemented simple LSTM, DeepLSTM and Bidrectional LSTM from scratch using pytorch
+- Haven't got time to document it, will do that in a holiday